cympatic/stub/README.md

 - Add the `ResponseSetup` to the `StubServer` with the method `AddResponseSetupAsync`

 > [!TIP]
-> With the method `AddResponsesSetupAsync` one can add multiple `ResponseSetup` in 1 call!
+> Multiple `ResponseSetup` can be added in 1 call with the method `AddResponsesSetupAsync`!

 - Process the request to the SUT using the `HttpClient`
 - Verify the response from the SUT
 - Verify the request made to the external service
     - Use the method `FindReceivedRequestsAsync` to locate the request made to the external service.
-A find of a `ReceivedRequest` is on a combination of `Path`, `HttpMethod`, and `Query`.
+The request can be found on a combination of `Path`, `HttpMethod`, and `Query`.

 > [!IMPORTANT]
 > `ReceivedRequest` can only be found when there is a matching `ResponseSetup`